 Have you heard about the slow drain on your electricity from appliances, known as “vampire loads,” “phantom loads,” or “standby energy drain”?
 These are the oh-so-scary loads of electricity that our electronic devices and appliances suck out of outlets even when we don’t have them turned on.
-According to Energy.gov, as much as 10% of our electricity usage is due to electronics that consume energy when we aren’t even using them.
+According to Energy.gov, as much as 10% of residential electricity usage is due to electronics that consume energy when we aren’t even using them.

 Join us in celebrating “Energyween” with Energy.gov: Scare off those wasteful vampire loads and save energy.

-Note: This post contains affiliate links.
+This post contains affiliate links.
 If you make a purchase through one of these links, we receive a small commission that helps fund our Recycling Directory, the most comprehensive in North America.

 Audit Your Outlets for Vampire Loads